Jill Bodak’s father, Bill, had a catastrophic stroke on a ski hill in Kelowna in January 2020 at the age…

 Personal Stories | May 4, 2017 | Dr. Sue Hughson

-I first thought about the importance of advance care planning after I became a supporter of Dying With Dignity Canada.
+I first thought about the importance of Advance Care Planning after I became a supporter of Dying With Dignity Canada.
 As a mother of two children, I needed to think not only about end of life, but also the unforeseen circumstances that pop up in daily life.

 Vancouver veterinarian Dr. Sue Hughson.

-I did my advance care planning training seminar with Marcie Hogan of our Salt Spring chapter, and from there, I completed my advance care directive, my representation agreement and my will within days while the information was fresh.
+I did my Advance Care Planning training seminar with Marcie Hogan of our Salt Spring Chapter, and from there, I completed my advance care directive, my representation agreement and my will within days while the information was fresh.
 This was all before the Carter decision in 2015.

 The top three things I learned while completing my advance care directive was: